spree/spree-guides/content/v2.2/integration/message_basics.md

 ```

 ***
-See the [Creating Endpoints](creating_endpoints_tutorial) tutorial for more detailed examples of how to build simple endpoints.
+See the <%= link_to "Creating Endpoints", "integration/basic_endpoints_tutorial" %> tutorial for more detailed examples of how to build simple endpoints.
 ***

 There is, however, a more informative way to convey the successful delivery of a message.
 In addition to returning `200 OK` a service can return an array of messages (or just a single message).
 The previous discussion of [responses](#response) contains an example of how this can be done.